Policies and Legal Statements

 - The link between public health and the environment

-IL is committed to training and participating in environmental policy issues for the benefit of our employees, customers and the public.
-IL will achieve these through:
+Werfen is committed to training and participating in environmental policy issues for the benefit of our employees, customers and the public.
+Werfen will achieve these through:

 - Continual improvement of the Environmental Management System to enhance environmental performance;